nadimkobeissi/16iax10h-linux-sound-saga/README.md

 The internal speakers don't work on my Linux laptop.
 Join me as I publicly fail to do anything about this.

+To be more precise: the speakers sound *absolutely phenomenal* if your definition of "phenomenal" is "like listening to music through a tin can filled with angry bees from the year 1997."
+The audio is so tinny and muffled that I'm pretty sure only the tweeters decided to show up for work today.
+Want to listen to your favorite song?
+Great!
+Now imagine it being performed by chipmunks trapped inside a shoebox.
+That's the experience.

 ## Do we have a solution?

 No.